dvdmtw98/blog/blog-vault/articles/2024-01-02-building-home-lab-part-2.md

 Hacker Image by [catalyststuff](https://www.freepik.com/free-vector/hacker-operating-laptop-cartoon-icon-illustration-technology-icon-concept-isolated-flat-cartoon-style_11602236.htm) on Freepik

 > [!IMPORTANT] Changelog
+> -  **Mar.
+27, 2026**
+> 	- Major overhaul of pfSense installation steps to make it compatible with new versions of VirtualBox.
 > - **Feb.
 23, 2025**
 > 	- Added note to clarify the confusion around IPv6 address on the WAN interface.
 > - **Nov.
 01, 2024**